rguinea/casa-ludee/README.md

 # Casa Ludee
 This is a personal website to promote my House Rental in San Miguel de Allende.

-You can find it deployed in www.casaludee.com (soon)
+You can find it deployed in https://www.casaludee.com

 # Instalation